MatthijsKamstra/haxejs/01jquery/example.md

 ### Ajax

-Another change you should be looking for: `$.` is a static that should be replaced with `JQuery._static.`

 Thanks for NASA for suppling this awesome (no api-key needed) API.
-It's fun to use and extremly fun to use

 Call a local script on the server `https://api.nasa.gov/planetary/earth/imagery` with the query parameter `lon, lat, date, cloud_score, api_key` and replace the element `#nasa-container`'s html with the returned text.

 ```
 // Ajax
-JQuery._static.ajax({
+JQuery.ajax({
 	url: "https://api.nasa.gov/planetary/earth/imagery",
 	data: {
 		lon : 100.75,